DqwertyC/AdventOfCodeTemplate/README.md

-# Advent Of Code - Template
+# Advent Of Code
 This repository provides resources for creating Advent of Code puzzle solutions.
 It requires .NET 5.0 on Windows 10 to access all functionality.
-Currently supports solutions written in C#, JavaScript (via [Jint](https://github.com/sebastienros/jint)), and Python (via [IronPython](https://ironpython.net/)).
+Currently supports solutions written in C#, JavaScript (via [Jint](https://github.com/sebastienros/jint)), and Python (via [Python.NET](https://github.com/pythonnet/pythonnet)).

 To get started, open the repository in VS Code, then run `dotnet build` to install dependencies.
+You'll also need to install the [Command Variables](https://marketplace.visualstudio.com/items?itemName=rioj7.command-variable) VS Code extension to be able to debug your code.

 ## Setting up files
 To create the folder structure for a new year, run `dotnet run --y YYYY --l LANG --init`, where YYYY is the year you'd like to initialize and LANG is one of `cs`, `js`, or `py` (for C#, JavaScript, or Python, respectively).
 This will create a new folder under `src/Puzzles` for the given year, with subfolders for the puzzle inputs and solutions in the chosen language.